pschool-in/curriculum/content/grammar/right-word_2.md

 Sujatha *can* draw well.
 I wish I *could* fly like a bird!
 Anita *can* surely excel in the Board Exams!
-Where *could* the dog be hiding?
+Where *can* the dog be hiding?
-*Can* you give this bag to your mother?
+*Could* you give this bag to your mother?
 ```

 ## than vs then

 ```
 He can run faster *than* I can.
-First buy bread and butter *then* eat them.
+First buy bread and butter *then* eat.
 Nothing worse *than* a familiar enemy.
 First think, and *then* speak.
 Peter is smarter *than* Mathew.